rschristopher/rschristopher.github.io/src/saving/sovereignty/level-3.md

 ## Hardware Wallets: Considerations

-Hardware wallets can be an excellent self-custody solution, but not all are created equal.
+Hardware wallets can be part of a self-custody setup, but not all are created equal.
-Devices like the Coldcard and SeedSigner are Bitcoin-only, air-gapped, and prioritize open-source software, allowing users to verify entropy and maintain full control over their keys.
+See the warning above for Coldcard and Ledger specifically.

+Prefer devices that are:

+- Bitcoin-only (smaller attack surface).
+- Air-gapped (QR preferred over USB).
+- Open-source enough that firmware and seed generation can be audited.
+- Able to use independent entropy ([dice](../appendix/dice.md)), not only the vendor RNG.

 Other hardware wallets may:

 - Support multiple cryptocurrencies, increasing complexity and attack surfaces.
 - Rely on proprietary software or hardware, limiting transparency.
-- Require online connections, reducing security compared to air-gapped solutions.
+- Require online connections or companion apps, reducing security compared to air-gapped solutions.
+- Collect your name and shipping address as part of the purchase.

-When choosing a hardware wallet, prioritize devices that are Bitcoin-focused, air-gapped, and open-source to ensure maximum security and sovereignty.
+When choosing a signing device, prioritize devices that are Bitcoin-focused, air-gapped, and open-source -- and always verify seeds and addresses yourself.